This web site is a memorial to those individuals who were passionate about the reform of the

 and who now, in eternal life, worship the God whom they served in this life.

-Franz and Terese Mueller
+Franz and Therese Mueller

-Franz and Terese Mueller
+Franz and Therese Mueller

 Life in the Catholic Youth Movements of Germany in the 1920’s and early 1930’s stimulated intellectual, liturgical, social, and spiritual growth.
 In that world, Franz and Therese Mueller, with fresh doctorates in economics and sociology from the University of Cologne, gave birth to their first three children, daughters Mechthild, Hildegard, and Gertrud.
 These gifted parents laid a solid foundation for their family on the rocks of the domestic church, the parish church, the universal church, human society at large, the whole created world and the reign of God.
 But exuberance turned to struggle.
 In the mid-1930’s, they made a Nazi-enforced move from Germany to St. Louis, Missouri, where Franz became professor of sociology at St. Louis University.